 Jean encourages interested landowners to give him a call at 519-235-2610 or toll-free 1-888-286-2610 to find out more.
 “We are happy to help with project design and access funding for eligible projects,” he said.
 Funding programs and amounts vary depending on the type of project and the project location.

 In a video called Ten Reasons to Plant Trees, the Forestry and Land Stewardship Specialist gives his top ten reasons for tree planting.

 Watch the video now:

 Ausable Bayfield Conservation thanks grant program funding partners including member municipalities, Huron County Clean Water Project, Forests Ontario, the Government of Canada’s Canada Nature Fund, and the Ausable Bayfield Conservation Foundation, along with community donors and other valued funding partners.

-PHOTO - MANY GOOD REASONS TO PLANT TREES THIS YEAR: Participating landowners plant tens of thousands of trees, each year, in Ausable Bayfield watersheds.
+PHOTO - MANY GOOD REASONS TO PLANT TREES: Participating landowners plant tens of thousands of trees, each year, in Ausable Bayfield watersheds.
 Agricultural producers and other rural landowners have many personal reasons for planting trees – from nature and wildlife enjoyment to best management practices benefits for their operation.
 The trees also provide many benefits to their watershed community.
-In this photo, Tallula Ash, a staff member of Ausable Bayfield Conservation, is shown at a local woodlot.
+In this photo, Tallula Ash is shown at a local woodlot.